Treatment of Groin Pain | In Men and Women

-In women, groin pain can be caused by certain medical conditions like an inguinal hernia, kidney stones, ovarian cysts, bacterial infections, swollen lymph nodes, sexually transmitted diseases, urinary tract infections, infections of the large intestine, pelvic inflammatory disease, ringworm, yeast infection, cellulitis, arthritis, and osteitis pubis.
+In women, groin pain can be caused by certain medical conditions like an inguinal hernia, kidney stones, ovarian cysts, bacterial infections, swollen lymph nodes, sexually transmitted diseases, urinary tract infections, infections of the large intestine, pelvic inflammatory disease, ringworm, yeast infection, cellulitis and arthritis.
 Women may experience groin pain due to a condition of the genitals or reproductive organs.

 As mentioned previously, ligament and tendon injuries are a common cause of groin pain.
-When this is the case, complete rest, applications of ice, and anti-inflammatory medications are frequently the treatment recommendations.
+When this is the case, physicians commonly recommend complete rest, applications of ice, and anti-inflammatory medications.
 Although this treatment approach may bring temporary relief, it does not repair weakened ligaments or tendons.
 Steroids may also be recommended.
-Both steroids and anti-inflammatory medications have been shown to inhibit the healing process of soft tissues and accelerate degeneration.
+Ice applications, immobilization, steroids and anti-inflammatory medications have all been shown to inhibit the healing process of soft tissues and accelerate degeneration.